 DEC 14: "To Warm the Winter's Night" with Aine Minogue, Celtic Harp & Vocals

-Concerts begin at 7:30 pm and doors open at 7:00 pm unless otherwise noted.
+Unless otherwise noted, concerts are on Saturday nights beginning at 7:30 pm with doors open at 7:00 pm

 A great wealth of music exists for mandolin-guitar ensembles most of which has been forgotten or out of the public eye for generations.
 The concert will explore mandolin ensemble music, from baroque to romantic and contemporary works.
 August Watters will perform with New England Mandolin Ensemble and participants in the Festival of Mandolin Chamber Music II happening January 17-19 at Immanuel Retreat Center.
 This wide-ranging concert will illustrate the many sounds of the concert mandolin.